handrews4/CI_PP1_SH/README.md

 The structure is simple and straightforward with only one page.
 There is a clear navigation bar at the top so users can easily move to other parts of the site and navigation elements at the bottom of each section to return to the top of the page.
 Each section is defined by a header to inform the user what the section is about.
 Sections are:
     - Home page with title and navigation bar
     - Discovery of a Lifetime with images and historical information
-    - To visit or find out more with links to other sources of information about Sutton Hoo
+    - Further Reading with links to other websites about Sutton Hoo
+    - Google Map of the location of Sutton Hoo
     - A sign up form to receive monthly emails about the ship rebuild project

 ## Technologies Used